kalu254/gads-leaderboard/README.md

 # gads-leaderboard
 A simple android application that displays the top learners in the GADS program 2020 in terms of hours they have engaged with the content and the skill iq scores.
+The application screenshots are found in the issues section of this repository